est-gonzalezr/ulos/README.md

 Built with Scala and Pekko (a fork of Akka), the system leverages message-driven concurrency and RabbitMQ as the communication backbone between distributed nodes.

-For a deeper understanding, refer to the master's thesis that lays the theoretical foundations of the project.
+For a deeper understanding, refer to the master's thesis [Architectural Foundations for Multistage Task Orchestration in Educational Systems]() that lays the theoretical foundations of the project.

----

 # Requirements